intersystems-community/iris-dataset-countries/README.md

-## iris-dataset-titanic
+## iris-dataset-countries
-This repository contains a class and data of Titanic passengers in a Global
+This repository contains a class and data of countries in a Global

 ## Prerequisites
 Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.

 ## Installation

-zpm "install dataset-titanic"
+zpm "install dataset-countries"

 ## Development